 Review finds no differences between products in risk of pneumonia

-On 28 April 2016 EMA completed a review of the known risk of pneumonia (lung infection) in patients who take inhaled corticosteroid medicines to treat chronic obstructive pulmonary disease (COPD).
+EMA has completed a review of the known risk of pneumonia (lung infection) in patients who take inhaled corticosteroid medicines to treat chronic obstructive pulmonary disease (COPD).
 COPD is a long-term disease of the lungs in which the airways and air sacs in the lungs become damaged or blocked, leading to breathing difficulties.
 Corticosteroid inhalers are widely used in the European Union (EU) to treat COPD and pneumonia is a common side effect of such treatment.

 The review confirmed the risk of pneumonia with these products, which has been known for many years, and that it is common (can affect between 1 and 10 COPD patients in 100 using these medicines).
 The review did not find any conclusive evidence of differences in this risk for different products.